Privacy Policy

 4. Data Security

-We implement appropriate technical and organizational measures to protect your personal information against unauthorized access, alteration, disclosure, or destruction.
+We implement appropriate technical and organisational measures to protect your personal information against unauthorised access, alteration, disclosure, or destruction.
 These measures include:

 • Encryption of data in transit and at rest